 Also, here are some tips on how to improve your Customer Support:

 Track down in which step each customer is in

 By tracking down calls, messages and other interactions, you gain leverage in the communication, making it easier to understand what this customer already knows and what is still a doubt.
-This kind of practice is very common in the Customer Support market, and only depends on some softwares.
+This kind of practice is very common in the Customer Support market and only depends on some software.